MJoergen/ym2151_old/Design_Notes.md

 This fits nicely with the capabilities of a single DSP.

 ### Rate constant
-The chips uses a total of 64 different rate constants, where the rate constant is defined as time (in ms) for output voltage attenuation of 96 dB.
+The YM2151 chip uses a total of 64 different rate constants, where the rate constant is defined as time (in ms) for output voltage attenuation of 96 dB.
 Some selected values are: